 -Thinly printed uppers for sleek structure

 -Fits narrower than an average shoe

-Brooks’ Launch line is easily one of its most popular, and each new version showcases great improvements from the previous model.
-With more targeted breathability, higher levels of comfort, and a more streamlined appearance, the Launch 5 has quickly become one of the brand’s best-rated shoes.
-Reviewers are also thrilled to see that its responsive features and strong traction have gone unchanged.
+Brooks’ Launch line is easily one of its most popular, and each new version showcases excellent improvements from the previous model.
+With more targeted breathability, higher levels of comfort, and a more streamlined appearance, the Brooks Launch 5 has quickly become one of the brand’s best-rated shoes.
+Reviewers are also thrilled to see that its responsive features and durable traction have gone unchanged.